Set up your own gift card organization system with the tips I’ve shared below!

 I like to purge gift cards once a year (especially around any gift-giving holidays).
 If you see that your inventory is getting full, challenge yourself to use those gift cards.
 Often times we forget that we have restaurant gift cards.
 We can save money by using them and not letting them expire.
 By law, gift cards cannot expire in less than 5 years, but there may be non-use fees.

 Happy organizing your gift cards!
 If there is a tip or trick that works well for you, reach out to me and share.
-I love to discover helpful ways to tackle our day one step at a time!
+I love to discover helpful ways to tackle our daily tasks!